 During the last decade the United Kingdom Reading Association published a book, entitled “Readability.”
 The most recent work on readability, also from the United Kingdom, is Colin Harrison’s “Readability in the Classroom.”
 Again, surprisingly, these publications do not talk about the problem of scoring readability of non-English materials.

-“In an era of globalization, understanding the nuance and subtlety of language across cultures and borders is more than a skill—it’s a necessity.” – Prof. Iman Aoun, Linguistic Anthropologist.
+“In an era of globalization, understanding the nuance and subtlety of language across cultures and borders is more than a skill—it’s a necessity,” said Prof. Iman Aoun, an expert linguistic anthropologist.

 Education has rapidly grown into a multicultural society.
-The lack of foreign language readability formulas is a serious shortcoming.
-And yet there is one readability formula, developed in Sweden, which holds promise for assessing text difficulty in other languages including English.
+The lack of foreign language readability formulas is a problem.
+And yet there is one readability formula, developed in Sweden, which holds promise for scoring text difficulty in other languages including English.

-Björnsson tested each of the 12 readability factors against such requirements as validity, reliability, objectivity, and ease of computation.
+Björnsson tested the 12 readability factors against such benchmarks as validity, reliability, objectivity, and ease of processing.
 Björnsson, like other researchers before him, found that he could use two factors—a word factor and a sentence factor—to predict readability accurately.
 He called his readability index “Lasbarhetsindex” which was shortened to LIX.

 The word factor in LIX is length; however, it is measured differently.
-Rather than syllable count, polysyllabic words, or unfamiliar words as judged by a word list, LIX scores word length by the percentage of long words (i.e., words of more than six letters).
-Gauging words makes LIX more objective and quicker to compute than other formulas.
+Rather than syllable count, polysyllabic words, or unfamiliar words as judged by a word list, LIX scores word length by the percentage of long words (i.e., words of more than six letters like the Raygor Readability Graph).
+Gauging words makes LIX more objective and quicker to score than other formulas.
 The sentence factor (sentence length) is the average number of words per sentence, as in the Flesch, Spache, Fry and other measures of readability.
 Finally, word and sentence factors are weighted equally.

 According to the Ethnologue, as of 2022, over 40% of the world’s population is bilingual, and 13% is trilingual, reinforcing the importance of effective multilingual communication tools.